 Stanton Hall and Gardens

-Stanton Hall and gardens near Morpeth in Northumberland, is a quite delightful garden centre situated in the picturesque grounds and gardens of old Stanton Hall, parts of which date back to the 14th Century.
-It is a real gardener’s plant emporium.
+Stanton Hall and gardens near Morpeth in Northumberland, is a delightful garden centre and destination.
+Situated in the picturesque grounds and gardens of old Stanton Hall, It is a real gardener’s plant emporium.
+Parts of the hall date back to the 14th Century.